 Coming back to Europe years later, his experiences were recorded.
 For centuries his work remained influential and stimulated technological advances in Europe.
 He was able to bring technological advances from one world to another, crossing the distance between China and Europe.

 As an academically schooled engineer in Machine Learning, on the one hand, I feel that I have seen the beauties of the academic world, the theoretical possibilities, and elegance of theory.
 On the other hand, I also see the eagerness to improve and advance in the business world on a daily basis.
 And when meeting with the business world, I always emphasize that there is so much untouched beauty in academia that can be ported to the business practice, crossing the distance between academia and business.

-Our role as a ML-powered Content Services Provider is to take the place of Marco Polo, almost 750 years later, and cross the boundary.
+Our role as a provider of an Intelligent content management solution is to take the place of Marco Polo, almost 750 years later, and cross the boundary.
 Thus, making the technology that we have mastered as scientists available to you.
 We hope that not only this will help you in your business practice, but that it will also help technology to spread further and wider, which in turn will also have a positive influence on academia.

 Medieval Europe and China were two different worlds, and they had different needs.
 We see the same in science and business today.
 Our goal is to bridge these worlds and facilitate a smooth transition from what is promising in theory to what is effective in practice.
 While in science it is customary to focus on your specific area of expertise and develop in depth, in business it is often better to work cross-disciplinary and develop in width.

 To achieve this we work in teams composed of different areas of expertise and levels of experience.
 I myself have a background in mathematics and theoretical sciences, and I specialize in algorithms and complexity.
 My colleagues include experts in natural language processing, image recognition, and even an exotic neurobiologist.
 Their experience level ranges from ‘everything is new’ to ‘dreams in code’.